-- The school building has been renovated to a very high standard.
+- The school building has been renovated to a high standard.
 The proprietor has thought carefully about how to use the space inside the building to ensure that it is appropriate for pupils.
-It features six classroom spaces, an open-plan kitchen and social area and various rooms where interventions or pastoral support can be provided.
-The school 'vault' space is designed well to support pupils at social times. - Classrooms have suitable lighting and acoustics.
-External lighting is provided by street lighting which would enable staff and pupils to leave the building safely.
+It features seven classroom spaces, a well-equipped kitchen and social area and various rooms, where interventions or pastoral support will be provided. - Classrooms have suitable lighting and acoustics.
+External lighting is provided by street lighting, which would enable staff and pupils to leave the building safely.